dialex/start-testing/docs/concepts/purpose.md

 #### ❌ Straightforward

-> Testing is often thought of as something anyone can do.
-This is true to some extent (...)
+> Testing is often thought of as something anyone can do (...)
 It takes real skill to do these things well and in a systematic way.
 >
 > — [Claire Reckless](https://dojo.ministryoftesting.com/dojo/lessons/so-what-is-software-testing)

+Anyone can follow instructions but testing takes skill and training.

+> If you have skilled, trained testers with the freedom and knowledge to investigate past detailed instructions, you will find your testers doing things like searching the Internet to discover the obscure server setting that causes your software to break for some users.
+Or building load tests to find those nagging performance issues before you release.
+Or doing any number of other things to add value to your software that an untrained, unskilled person wouldn't know are even possible.

 Knowledge about the context let's your testing go deeper (detail).
 Knowledge about the testing practices and tools let's you go wider (areas/disciplines).

 > To explore an application at a deeper level could require knowing something about the architecture, the technologies used, as well as the psychological aspect of thinking like different types of user.

+> Testers are not telepathic.
+We try, but even at our best, we can't say for certain what the customer actually wanted or needed.
+This is why we try our best to test what matters -  we do risk assessments and try to make sure the core functionality of a piece of software is working to the best of our knowledge and ability.

+If you have skilled, trained testers with the freedom and knowledge to investigate past detailed instructions, you will find your testers doing things like searching the Internet to discover the obscure server setting that causes your software to break for some users.
+Or building load tests to find those nagging performance issues before you release.
+Or doing any number of other things to add value to your software that an untrained, unskilled person wouldn't know are even possible.

 Exploration is not simple.
 Anyone can "play around" with your product.
 Testers do it in a structured way.
 They use their intuition to look for problematic areas, their empathy to think and feel like a user.
 They report their findings clearly, together with > recommendations.